708 Certificate

 What is a sophisticated investor?

-We spoke with Roberto, our Trading Operations Manager, for a first-hand perspective.
-Roberto explains:
+We spoke with Trent Primmer, our Director of Trading, for a first-hand perspective.
+Trent explains:

 "A sophisticated investor, or a wholesale investor, is an individual or entity who is allowed to participate in deals which come with less due diligence than normal (restricted deals).
 These include Pre-IPOs, capital raises and unlisted equity."